Skip to main content

 Regional Indicators Initiative (RII) provides GHG emissions data to local government elected officials, staff, and community members with city-wide data and tools to inform their climate planning and action.

-Understanding Environmental Justice in Minnesota: MPCA is committed to protecting the environment and public health in low-income, tribal, and other overburdened communities by integrating environmental justice in all programs, policies and activities.
+Understanding environmental justice in Minnesota: MPCA is committed to protecting the environment and public health in low-income, Tribal, and other overburdened communities by integrating environmental justice in all programs, policies, and activities.